-New Zealand mourns with prayer, silence one week since mosque attack
+'We are one,' says PM Ardern as New Zealand mourns with prayers, silence

 Ardern, who swiftly denounced the attack as terrorism, announced a ban on military-style semi-automatic and assault rifles under tough new gun laws on Thursday.

-The #headscarfforharmony movement, launched by an Auckland doctor, encouraged people to wear headscarves on Friday to show their support for the Muslim community.

-Robyn Molony, 65, was with a group of friend wearing headscarves at Hagley Park, where they walked daily.
+“Last week’s event is proof and evidence to entire world that terrorism has no color, race or religion.
+The rise of white supremacy is a great global threat to humanity and this must end now,” he said.

+Thousands of people gathered at mosques in Wellington, Auckland and other cities for the prayers, with many non-Muslims wearing headscarves.

-“We are wearing headscarves showing our support, love and solidarity, and hope that by everybody doing this it will demonstrate to Muslim women ... that they are one with us,” she said.
+“We are wearing headscarves showing our support, love and solidarity, and hope that by everybody doing this it will demonstrate to Muslim women ... that they are one with us,” said Robyn Molony, 65, with a group of friend wearing headscarves at Hagley Park, where they walked daily.

-Images of a grieving Ardern wearing a black headscarf as she visited families of the victims a day after the attacks were broadcast around the world.

 Muslims account for just over 1 percent of New Zealand’s population, most of whom were born overseas.

 “We’re not moving on.
 This grieving is going to take a long time,” said 52-year-old Christchurch resident Bell Sibly, who wore a headscarf to show her support.

 “But what he’s done, he was hoping to divide us, and instead, he’s brought us all together in one big hug.”

+Burials of the victims begun on Wednesday, with a final mass burial expected after prayers on Friday.

 Residents of Christchurch are still recovering from a devastating earthquake that hit in 2011, killing 185 and injured thousands.